nighres/nighres/doc/installation.rst

 Docker
 ------

-To quickly try out nighres in a preset, batteries-included environment, you can use the included Dockerfile, which includes Ubuntu 14 Trusty, openJDK-8, nighres, and Jupyter Notebook.
+To quickly try out nighres in a preset, batteries-included environment, you can use the included Dockerfile, which includes Debian-stretch, openJDK-8, nighres, and Jupyter Lab.
 The only thing you need to install is `Docker <https://www.docker.com/>`_, a lightweight container platform that runs on Linux, Windows and Mac OS X.

 To build the Docker image, do the following::